 I keep my lacrosse ball in my bathroom and roll my foot on it while I’m blowdrying and curling my hair, doing my makeup and brushing my teeth.
 Sometimes I roll it along my sole and other times I just apply pressure to my foot on tight spots.

-wearing shoes with support
+always wear shoes with support

 I really like going barefoot around the house.
 Buuuutttt that’s really bad for plantar fasciitis.
 So, I’ve been wearing my Birkenstocks (I have these and these) or my New Balance Cruz around the house (and whenever I walk Maizey).
 It’s a bummer that I can’t wear cute sandals but hey, my favorite sandals are pretty beat up anyway and I haven’t replaced them yet.
 Maybe a new pair will be a nice reward when I’m plantar-fasciitis-pain-free!
 When I was in San Francisco for work, I couldn’t exactly wear Birkenstocks to the office so I wore sneakers walking from the hotel and then changed into comfortable block booties when I got to the office.
 I did the same thing when I had work dinners, changing shoes before going into the restaurant.